Best Free Places To Work In London: Top 11 (UPDATED for 2025)

 The Barbican Centre working space

 The Barbican Centre is based in a trendy area and the centre itself is massive.
 There is a range of free spaces where you could sit to work.
-Similar to the Southbank Centre, The Barbican Centre also has outside seating areas and some great views, including their pond.
+Similar to the Southbank Centre, The Barbican Centre also has outside seating areas and some great views, including its pond.

 Please select all the ways you would like to hear from Remi Reports: